 The Company is the primary beneficiary of a consolidated VIE used to acquire up to 19 automotive collision repair stores ("synthetic lease").
 In 2011, the Company renewed the synthetic lease for a three-year term at a floating rate due 2014.
-The Company's Consolidated Statements of Financial Position include \$30 million and \$32 million of property and equipment, net and \$44 million and \$44 million of long-term debt as of December 31, 2012 and 2011, respectively.
+The Company's Consolidated Statements of Financial Position include \$29 million and \$30 million of property and equipment, net and \$44 million and \$44 million of long-term debt as of December 31, 2013 and 2012, respectively.

 To manage short-term liquidity, the Company maintains a commercial paper program and a credit facility as a potential source of funds.
 These include a \$1.00 billion unsecured revolving credit facility and a commercial paper program with a borrowing limit of \$1.00 billion.
-The credit facility has an initial term of five years expiring in April 2017.
-The Company has the option to extend the expiration by one year at the first and second anniversary of the facility, upon approval of existing or replacement lenders.
+The Company has the option to extend the expiration of its initial five year term by one year at the first and second anniversary of the facility, upon approval of existing or replacement lenders.
+In April 2013, the Company utilized the option on the first anniversary of the facility by one year making its current expiration April 2018.
 This facility contains an increase provision that would allow up to an additional \$500 million of borrowing.
 This facility has a financial covenant requiring the Company not to exceed a 37.5% debt to capitalization ratio as defined in the agreement.
-Although the right to borrow under the facility is not subject to a minimum rating requirement, the costs of maintaining the facility and borrowing under it are based on the ratings of the Company's senior unsecured, unguaranteed long-term debt.
+Although the right to borrow under the facility is not subject to a minimum rating requirement, the costs of maintaining the facility and borrowing under it are based on the ratings of the Company is senior unsecured, unguaranteed long-term debt.
 The total amount outstanding at any point in time under the combination of the commercial paper program and the credit facility cannot exceed the amount that can be borrowed under the credit facility.
-No amounts were outstanding under the credit facility as of December 31, 2012 or 2011.
-The Company had no commercial paper outstanding as of December 31, 2012 or 2011.
+No amounts were outstanding under the credit facility as of December 31, 2013 or 2012.
+The Company had no commercial paper outstanding as of December 31, 2013 or 2012.

-The Company paid \$366 million, \$363 million and \$363 million of interest on debt in 2012, 2011 and 2010, respectively.
+The Company paid \$361 million, \$366 million and \$363 million of interest on debt in 2013, 2012 and 2011, respectively.